 Histogram equalization is a statistical method of images processing.
-It works as a statistical histogram of color distribution of the average scattered in the histogram The change of the histogram after perform histogram equalization.
+It works as a statistical histogram of color distribution of the average scattered in the histogram, so that the distribution of a histogram graph homogenization.

-In the above chart, the shape of graph has been widened which is the meaning of average scattered in the histogram.
-This method usually increases the contrast of the input imagesIn face detection system, The left-hand side of below images is resized grayscale images
+The ideal is present as a follows: The change of the histogram after perform histogram equalization In the above chart, the shape of graph has been widened which is the meaning of average scattered in the histogram.

+This method usually increases the contrast of the input images.[34]
+In face detection system, The left-hand side of below images is resized grayscale images.
+Other is output images after proceed the processing of histogram equalization.
+You will see very significant results.